Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he low-altitude economy (LAE)} refers to the emerging ecosystem of aerial services operating within the lower portion of the airspace close to ground level.
-It is rapidly expanding thanks to advances in Unmanned Aerial Systems (UASs), the evolution of regulatory frameworks, and the deployment of \gls{5g} and future \gls{6g} networks \cite{feng2025networked, kishk2020aerial}.

-Recent progress in wireless communication, computing, and flight autonomy has transformed \glspl{uav} from simple mobile platforms into intelligent network nodes capable of communication, sensing, and onboard computation.
-This convergence is turning the low-altitude domain into a connected layer where aerial and terrestrial components cooperate to enable time-sensitive and data-driven services \cite{feng2025networked}.

-Within this environment, mission-oriented applications, such as autonomous navigation, drone-based logistics, precision agriculture, and infrastructure inspection, critically depend on reliable wireless connectivity and real-time signal processing \cite{JSTSP_3Dlocalization}.
-A particularly relevant class of applications involves emergency and search-and-rescue operations, where drones provide rapid coverage, robust connectivity, and accurate localization even when terrestrial infrastructure is unavailable or impaired \cite{JSTSP_Disaster, moro2024enhancing, LinsalataOTFS}.
+\IEEEPARstart{T}{he low-altitude economy} is rapidly evolving thanks to the integration of \glspl{uas} with \gls{5g} and beyond terrestrial cellular networks, enabling aerial communication, sensing, and autonomous operations \cite{feng2025networked, kishk2020aerial}.
+In this context, \gls{lawn} extend cellular systems into the aerial domain, where \glspl{uav} can act as \glspl{ue}, serving nodes, or sensing platforms.

+A relevant application of \gls{lawn} systems is the deployment of tactical wireless bubbles, i.e., temporary, mission-oriented, controllable network infrastructures established in emergency or disaster scenarios \cite{tact_bubb, telefonica_5g_nato_2026, microamp_tactical_bubbles_2025, albanese2021sardo, JSTSP_Disaster, moro2024enhancing, LinsalataOTFS}.
+In such contexts, beyond providing connectivity, a key requirement is to enable situational awareness through rapid, accurate \gls{ue} localization, even when terrestrial infrastructure is unavailable or impaired.

-Conventional \gls{uav} assisted localization schemes typically rely on aerial serving nodes that establish links with ground \glspl{ue} \cite{esrafilian2025first, albanese2021sardo, mandloi2023q}.
-In disaster response scenarios, however, the main goal of such \gls{uav} base stations is to maximize network coverage and connectivity rather than optimize geometric conditions for localization.
-Consequently, operational procedures that ensure adequate communication performance often do not align with those needed for high-accuracy user position estimation \cite{s17020413}.
+Conventional \gls{uav}-assisted localization approaches typically rely on aerial serving nodes, i.e., UAV-mounted base stations integrated within the cellular network, that establish communication links with ground \glspl{ue} \cite{albanese2021sardo, esrafilian2025first, mandloi2023q}.
+In these systems, the UAV has access to network synchronization and control-plane information, enabling network-assisted localization strategies.
+However, in tactical deployments, these platforms are primarily designed to maximize coverage and connectivity rather than optimize localization performance.
+Moreover, maintaining favorable propagation conditions (e.g., \gls{los}) for multiple spatially distributed \glspl{ue} is generally infeasible for a single serving UAV \cite{al2014optimal, s17020413, scazzoli2023experimental, JSAC_Paglierani}.